astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 box.
 If you wanted to move the box, say to the right, then the photons bouncing off the left (approaching) wall must pick up energy/momentum, and the photons bouncing off the right (receding) wall must lose energy/momentum.
 By conservation of momentum, you will measure a force resisting your pushing the box, as if the contents of the box had mass.

 The same result applies to a box sitting on the ground in Earth's gravity.
-The photons travelling upward will lose energy according to Equation {eq}`gravred`, such that on average they will have a energy loss of $-Egy/c^2$ relative to the ones hitting the bottom of the box.
+The photons travelling upward will lose energy according to Equation {eq}`gravred`, such that on average they will have a energy loss of $-Egy/c^2$ relative to the ones hitting the bottom of the box, and therefore a momentum difference of
+$-Egy/c^3$.
 There's no change in the horizontal directions, so I only need to consider the photons going up and down -- sideways motion will average out to zero.

-Consider a patch of the bottom and top sides of the box with area
+Consider a patch of the bottom and top sides of the box with area $A$.
-$A$.
-In a time $dt$, a certain number of photons will hit that
-patch: the density of the photons in the box $n$ times the volume
-$Acdt$.
-Each of the photons that hits a side of the box will impart an impulse of twice its momentum so the total impulse delivered to the box will be the difference between the bottom and the top: $nAcdt\times Egy/c^2$.
+In a time $dt$, a certain number of photons will hit that patch: the density of the photons in the box $n$ times the volume $Acdt$.
+Each of the photons that hits a side of the box will impart an impulse of twice its momentum so the total impulse delivered to the box will be the difference between the bottom and the top: $nAcdt\times Egy/c^3$.
+(There is a factor of two from the reflection that cancels out when you consider that the photons are not traveling *stright* up and down.
+Integrate over all possible angles to get a factor of 1/2.)
 Divide through by $dt$ to turn impulse into force.
-Then note that if you take $A$ to be the total area of the top and bottom of the box, then $nAy$ is just
+Then note that if you take $A$ to be the total area of the top and bottom of the box, then $nAy$ is just $N$, the total number of photons in the box.

-$N$, the total number of photons in the box.
-This leaves the total force on the bottom of the box to be $-NEg/c$.
+This leaves the total force on the bottom of the box to be $-NEg/c^2$, which is just what you expect if each photon has an equivalent mass of
+$E/c^2$: the total mass of the photons would be $m=NE/c^2$, so the total force pushing down on the floor below the box would be $mg$.
+However, this is not from applying a gravitational force, in the sense of $mg=GMm/R^2$, but from considering the gravitational redshift of photons moving upwards in the curved space around the Earth's mass.

 ## Einstein's Equation